gmtsciencedev/scitq-examples/camisim/README.md

 ## troubleshooting

-This script requires OVH special instance i1-180.
-This instance is sometime hard to find (and may turn to error upon deploy).
-This error is due to some limitations within OVH system and is not related to SCITQ (or CAMISIM of course).
-It is advised to look at OVH console to see if instances are sane (any worker that turns with a blue dot in SCITQ UI is fine, only workers that stay with a grey dot for a long time are likely to have failed).
-You can add manually via SCITQ UI more instances if some fails (just delete the failed ones with SCITQ UI):
+This script requires OVH special instance i1-180 (which is replaced by Standard_E32bds_v5 in Azure).
+The OVH instance is sometime hard to find (and may turn to error (red in scitq UI) upon deploy).
+This error is due to some limitations within OVH system and is not related to SCITQ (or CAMISIM of course).You can add manually via scitq UI more instances if some fails (just delete the failed ones with the UI):

+The following choices are for OVH:

 - concurrency: 9
 - prefetch: 0
 - flavor: i1-180
+- provider: ovh
 - region: any region (GRA11 or UK1 or WAW1 or BHS5 or GRA7 should be fine)
 - batch: the name of your batch (my_kraken2 if you kept the default)
 number: stay below 5 here

-In case of trouble, call OVH support to know in which region you're likely to find some i1-180 instances.
+For Azure:

+- replace of course provider by: azure
+- replace flavor with: Standard_E32bds_v5
+- replace region with: swedencentral or northeurope (or whatever you want, these places tend to be cheaper at the time of this writing)
+- otherwise keep the other choices.